 Module code: MU7003

 The focus of this module is on you and how you become an art specialist.
-The module begins by reflecting on the knowledge we each bring to our professional lives: art historical knowledge, practical art experience, marketing skills, scientific knowledge, archaeological experience, educational training, and so on.
+The module begins by reflecting on the knowledge we each bring to our professional lives: art historical knowledge, practical art experience, marketing skills, scientific knowledge, archaeological experience and educational training.
 As art professionals we need to actively build upon this knowledge, and this module begins this process.

-You will look at the artwork as a physical object (even if digital or a performance).
-You will consider its materials and technologies of production, as well as its associated contexts and histories.
-You will examine the processes of collecting and disposal that give it a privileged place in society.
+You'll look at artwork as a physical object (even if it is digital or a performance), and consider its materials, technologies of production, as well as its associated contexts and histories.
+You'll examine the processes of collecting and disposal that give it a privileged place in society.

 - Developing expertise

 - Critical art histories: social critique, feminism, post-colonialism, post-nationalism